-As an institution firmly opposed to any drug involvement, WITS will deal severely with any student who violates the drug and alcohol policy.
+As an institution firmly opposed to any drug involvement, WITS will deal severely with any student who misuses controlled substances.
+The following guidelines serve as warning before sanctions are imposed.
 Students or employees who become aware of a fellow student or employee who is misusing drugs or alcohol, are expected to bring the problem to the attention of the Executive Dean/Menaheles immediately.
 Any student or employee who fails to do so will be held responsible and will be censured.